You Only Move Twice: Cultural references

-The song at the end of the show, written by Ken Keeler, is a parody of various Bond themes.
-Keeler originally wrote it to be three seconds longer and sound more like the Goldfinger theme, but the final version was shorter and the lyrics were sped up.
+"Scorpio", the song played over the end credits, is a parody of various Bond themes.
+Ken Keeler originally wrote it to be three seconds longer and sound more like the Goldfinger theme, but the final version was shorter and the lyrics were sped up.
 The writers wanted the song to be sung by Shirley Bassey, who sang several Bond themes, but they could not get her to record the part.
+It appears on Go Simpsonic with The Simpsons.

 Homer's disappointment at being given the Denver Broncos in lieu of the Dallas Cowboys was a reference to the Cowboys' success at the time.
 When the episode was aired, the Cowboys had won a then-record five Super Bowls and were the defending Super Bowl champions while the Broncos had yet to win a league title; moreover, the American Football Conference of which the Broncos were part had not won the Super Bowl since the 1983 season.
 Ironically, in real life the Broncos have been the far more successful team since the episode was aired, appearing in four Super Bowls and winning three.
 In contrast, the Cowboys have not appeared in the Super Bowl since 1996.
-Since Homer Simpson took "ownership" of the Broncos in this episode, as of January 2023, the team has not lost to the Dallas Cowboys.
-In the seven games that the two teams have played since this episode aired, the Broncos are 7-0, outscoring the Cowboys by a combined score of 232-159.
+Since Homer Simpson took "ownership" of the Broncos in this episode, as of October 2025, the team has not lost to the Dallas Cowboys.
+In the eight games that the two teams have played since this episode aired, the Broncos are 8-0, outscoring the Cowboys by a combined score of 276-183.

 Reception

 After its original broadcast, "You Only Move Twice" finished 50th in the Nielsen ratings for the week of October 28 – November 3, 1996, with a rating of 8.5, equivalent to approximately 8.2 million viewing households.
 It was the second highest-rated show on the Fox network that week, following The X-Files.

+Since airing, the episode has received universal acclaim from fans and television critics.
 In 2006, IGN named Brooks The Simpsons' best guest star citing Scorpio as his best role.
 The Phoenix.com also placed Brooks at the top of their best guest voices list of Simpsons characters.
 In his book Planet Simpson, author Chris Turner says Brooks is second only to Phil Hartman among the show's guest stars writing that he "brings hilarious satirical seamlessness to Scorpio's paradoxical nature".
 He believes the delivery of Scorpio's final line—"But Homer, on your way out if you wanna kill somebody, it would help me a lot."—seals Brooks's place in The Simpsons' history.
 The Simpson family's new street address, 15201 Maple Systems Road, is writer Ken Keeler's favorite street name in the show.